Pee Like a Man!

 george2.jpg

-Rachel Kramer Bussel (no relation to Neil Kramer) writes a popular sex column for the Village Voice called “Lusty Lady.”
-A couple of weeks ago, she wrote an article that was controversial in feminist circles.
-The piece was titled “F***ing and Feminism”.
-In the article, Ms. Bussel criticizes feminists for their ideological views on sex, one which pooh-poohs women doing anything “submissive” to men, such as giving them oral sex, getting bikini waxes, or enjoying being ”spanked.”
+Rachel Kramer Bussel writes a popular sex column for the Village Voice called “Lusty Lady.”
+A couple of weeks ago, she wrote an article titled “F***ing and Feminism”.
+In the article, Ms. Bussel criticized feminists for their ideological views on sex, one which pooh-poohs women doing anything “submissive” to men, such as giving them oral sex, getting bikini waxes, or enjoying being “spanked.”

 “I may like to get spanked until I scream, but I still deserve to be treated as an intelligent human being.
 Submitting sexually doesn’t equal becoming a doormat outside the bedroom.”

-As a non-judgemental person, I nodded in agreement.
+I agree.
 If a woman wants to be spanked, why not?
 That doesn’t mean she can’t be a nuclear scientist or get equal pay for equal work.
 Of course, if ALL she wanted to do all night was get spanked, I might wonder about some of her “personal issues,” but I would still recommend her to friends if she was a good neurologist.

 What I found most interesting about the article was when Ms. Bussel talked about men’s sexuality: